ls1intum/Artemis/docs/user/orion.rst

 Students can participate in programming exercises via Orion by performing the following steps:

  1. Navigate to the exercise using the integrated browser.
- 2. After starting the exercise, click |open-in-intellij-button|.
+ 2. After starting the exercise, click |open-in-your-ide-button|.
  3. After cloning, the exercise can be solved in IntelliJ.
  4. To submit the changes, click |submit-button|.
 This automatically commits and pushes the local changes and displays the result of the automatic tests in IntelliJ.